TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Experiments

 \subsection{Results}

-We aim to answer two critical Research Questions (RQs) through comprehensive experiments.
-RQ1: Does our method significantly improve the semantic meaningfulness and coherence of the generated full-duplex dialogue?
-RQ2: Can our method preserve the natural conversational flow after integrating additional texts into the sequence?
+We aim to answer four critical Research Questions (RQs) through comprehensive experiments. \textbf{RQ1:} Does our method significantly improve the semantic meaningfulness and coherence of the generated full-duplex dialogue? \textbf{RQ2:} Can our method preserve the natural conversational flow after integrating additional texts into the sequence? \textbf{RQ3:} How does the model perform if we insert text data with different timings and lengths? \textbf{RQ4:} How well does \ourmethod{} preserve GLM-4-Voice's original QA abilities?